 This is a list of eleven products which are affordable, reusable and eco-friendly alternatives to non-recyclable plastic or single use products.
 Let’s save money whilst saving the planet!

-If you follow Student Skint on Instagram, you may have noticed that I’m trying to become more environmentally friendly and conscious of sustainability, specifically when it comes to fashion and single-use products.
+If you follow Student Skint on Instagram, you may have noticed a history trying to become more environmentally friendly and conscious of sustainability, specifically when it comes to fashion and single-use products.

 Some influencers share fancy and expensive reusable products which aren’t realistic for the average person to buy.
 This blog post contains eco-friendly alternatives that you can actually afford and start using on a daily basis, there are no frills here!
 I’m not suggesting you buy all of these products at once (unless you really want to and have the budget to do that).

-The list below is written in price order and consists of some great reusable and eco-friendly alternative products you can buy to get yourself on the right path to being a little more environmentally friendly.
+The list below consists of some great reusable and eco-friendly alternative products you can buy to get yourself on the right path to being a little more environmentally friendly.

 11 affordable, reusable and eco-friendly alternatives you can buy on Amazon

-Makeup brush silicone scrubber – 65p – £2.60.
-Pair this with any cheap own brand baby shampoo (in a recyclable bottle) instead of using expensive chemical-filled brush cleaners or electric machines that require batteries.
-I have the pink egg shaped one and it really helps to get my makeup brushes clean!
+Makeup brush silicone scrubber Pair this with any cheap own brand baby shampoo (in a recyclable bottle) instead of using expensive chemical-filled brush cleaners or electric machines that require batteries.

-Minky M Cloth – £3.10.
-A multi-purpose reusable cleaning cloth to replace those cloths that constantly get worn out.
-Every household needs at least one of these and Mrs Hinch on Instagram swears by them so that’s definitely saying something!
+Minky M Cloth A multi-purpose reusable cleaning cloth to replace those cloths that constantly get worn out.
+Every household needs at least one of these and Mrs Hinch on Instagram swears by them.

-Collapsible straw – £3.03.
-Lots of places have now switched to paper straws instead of plastic but I always find myself asking for an extra one because it goes soggy or breaks.
-This collapsible portable straw is convenient to keep in your bag or pocket so it’s there whenever you need it.
+Collapsible straw Lots of places have now switched to paper straws instead of plastic but if you always find yourself asking for an extra one because it goes soggy or breaks, a collapsible portable straw is convenient to keep in your bag or pocket so it’s there whenever you need it.

-Stainless steel water bottle – £9.99 – £20.05.
-Depending on size, these reusable bottles keep liquid cold for 18 – 36 hours or hot for 5-14 hours.
+Stainless steel water bottle Depending on size, these reusable bottles keep liquid cold for 18 – 36 hours or hot for 5-14 hours.
 They’re exactly the same as Swell bottles but half the price.
-I’ve had the ‘Carrara Marble’ one in 500ml for almost a year now and it’s still going strong.
+Word on the street is that the ‘Carrara Marble’ one in 500ml should still be going strong after a year.

-Bees wax food wrap x 6 – £13.95.
-This is a reusable replacement for cling film which is a single use product that can’t be recycled.
-You can buy wax food wrap in various patterns and sizes, but these ones are the best value for money on Amazon (six wraps work out at £2.32 each).
+Bees wax food wrap x 6 This is a reusable replacement for cling film which is a single use product that can’t be recycled.
+You can buy wax food wrap in various patterns and sizes, but these ones are the best value for money on Amazon.
 If you have leftover food, check if it’s safe to eat by reading this blog post before consumption.

-Menstrual cup – £13.99.
-Arguably the best eco-friendly alternative to using disposable pads and tampons.
-I’ve been using this menstrual cup in size small (I cut the stem shorter) for the past six years and I absolutely swear by it, I’ve not bought any other period products since!
-There are so many videos, blogs and discussions online about the benefits to your body and the environment when using a menstrual cup so research it if you’re scared or sceptical.
+Menstrual cup Arguably the best eco-friendly alternative to using disposable pads and tampons.
+There are so many videos, blogs and discussions online about the benefits to your body and the environment when using a menstrual cup, so research it if you’re scared or sceptical.
 Once you’ve got the hang of it, you’ll be converted and won’t want to use anything else!

 Leave a comment if you already use any of these reusable and eco-friendly alternatives, or if this blog post has inspired you to try any of the products out!

 Disclaimer: Stock is available and prices are correct at the time of publishing but this is subject to change at any given time.
-These are just suggestions and the products that I personally use, there may well be products similar to these that are even better for the environment.
+These are just suggestions and there may well be products similar to these that are even better for the environment.